 SamuraiSafe was written to satisfy two goals.

-I was using a Java based password manager (Password Safe) which, whilst adequate, had some security issues, as the entire password file was decrypted and stored in memory whilst in use.
-Also being a non-native macOS application, it was slightly slow and clunky.
+In 2011 I was using a Java based password manager (Password Safe) which, whilst adequate, had some security issues, as the entire password file was decrypted and stored in memory whilst in use.
+Also as a non-native macOS application, it was slow and slightly clunky.

-I also wished to learn Objective-C, Cocoa, Appkit (macOS) and UIKit (iOS).
+I wanted to learn Objective-C, Cocoa, Appkit (macOS) and UIKit (iOS).

 I have added features based upon feedback and my own experience, however the philosophy is to keep it simple.